Landscaping

 Landscaping is a skill that goes back thousands of years, yet it is still as effective and necessary as it was back then, today.
 Landscapers are responsible for the building and maintenance of all kinds of landscapes, including homes, gardens, schools, shopping centers, property buildings, parks, hospitals, and other outdoor facilities.
 The main job of a landscaper is to ensure the growth of plants while maintaining cleanliness of the outdoors.
 Of course, keeping the premises looking clean and well-kept in also a skill that landscapers implement well.
 These workers typically work for general landscaping companies or for more specific areas of their town, including public spaces to include city parks and playgrounds.

-Landscapers do not require a college degree, only a high school diploma or GED and two years of landscaping experience that they can acquire from an apprenticeship.
+Landscapers do not require a college degree, only a high school diploma or GED and two years of landscaping experience that they can acquire from a vocational training program.
 Since these workers must be precise in their way of placing structures and planting accordingly, landscapers should be well-oriented in their attention to detail and they must have excellent organizational skills.

 Before beginning a career in landscaping, one should consider the other required skills that come with the job.
 Along with organizational skills and being able to communicate, landscapers should be able to lift up to 50 pounds and be able to understand the maintenance of lawns and managing pests.
 Since this type of work deals with nature and outdoor structures, landscapers must be able to submit themselves in an outdoor environment for extended periods of time.
 If you enjoy working outdoors and think you can bring your organization skills outside, perhaps landscaping is the job to consider!